fireundubh/xedit-scripts/README.md

 If there are no errors, the script will create COBJ and FLST records in the target plugin, as well as named overrides of the scrappable object records.

+### Restore Material Swap Fields

+An older build of xEdit did not copy over MSWP fields when copying records as new or overrides.
+This script restores those fields, if the Editor IDs of the selected records match the Editor IDs of the source records.
+If the EDID fields do not match, the MSWP fields will have to be restored manually.

+1. Load the plugin you want to fix.
+2. Select a single record, or hold shift and select multiple records.
+3. Right-click any selected record and apply the script.

 ## All Games

 ### Generate Tags for Wrye Bash.pas